As Vietnam stretches rubber output, risk of price war grows

 "Of course we are worried," said Edy Irwansyah, executive secretary of the North Sumatran branch of the Indonesian Rubber Association, which groups exporters in the world's second-largest producer after Thailand.
 "If supply and demand don't match, then it will definitely weigh on prices."

-This year, output is forecast to hit nearly 1 million tons, said the International Rubber Study Group, which includes rubber producing and consuming countries and forecasts supply-demand outlook.
+This year, output is forecast to hit nearly 1 million tonnes, said the International Rubber Study Group, which includes rubber producing and consuming countries and forecasts supply-demand outlook.

 And Vietnam's output could rise a further 50 percent near the end of the decade.